 Chacos are made to get wet and dirty.
 The nylon straps manage to be both tough and comfortable, and they dry in 30 minutes in the sun.
 What a difference over the sports sandals I used to wear that took hours to dry.
 Love that.

-I’ve washed all my Chacos numerous times with no issues.
+I’ve washed all my Chacos many times with no issues.
 I put them out in the sun to dry in the warm seasons, or in front of a baseboard heater in the house if it’s colder.

 Why You Might Not Like Chacos